A Little Czech Republic Culture

 Average Czechs enjoy lots of outdoor activities and sports.
 The Czech Republic is filled with well-marked tourist trails.
 These are often used by a combination of skiers, bikers and walkers.
 Holidays to various national parks are very popular.
 In the summer you can find numerous cars leaving Prague with bikes on the roofs.

-The tongue-in-cheek national pastime of Czech Republic is Mushrooming.
+The tongue-in-cheek national pastime of Czech Republic is mushrooming.
 Czechs hunt the forests for free mushrooms every year.
 Don't be surprised to see a train full of wicker baskets and rubber boots in the autumn.
 The mushrooms are stored for use in soups and meals all winter long.

 On the other hand, Czech Republic culture is filled with arts and cultural events.
 I imagine that Czechs are more likely to know a famous violinist than other citizens.